 This festival makes for an amazing vacation because there’s so much to do – you can relax and party on the beach, go on bar crawls and make new friends (or lovers), and appreciate the art and culture that Sitges has to offer.
 One of the highlights of the entire festival is the Mr. Bear competition, held at the end of the week, where the hottest bears in town vie for title of the year.

 Disneyland Paris is considered one of the most beautiful and romantic of all the Disney parks, and at the beginning of June, they host a giant Pride celebration that’s perfect for the gay Disney enthusiast.
 Although it’s an unofficial LGBT event, it’s the perfect day of the year to be out and proud while enjoying the magic of Disney.
+Based on Gay Days in Orlando, except Disney Paris now leads the way.

 There’s a special parade for the celebration, and you’ll have the opportunity to enjoy the rides all night long.
 Be sure to stick around for the dance party as well, which features top DJs and magical light shows.